 Note: You cannot charge more than the amount you pay for gas and electricity (plus VAT).
 Reselling utility bill amounts can result in civil proceedings.

-There is no legal requirement for resident landlords to protect a tenant's deposit.
+There is no legal requirement for resident landlords to protect a tenant's deposit with a TDP.
 But, there are several government-approved schemes you can use.
 Often, a local council will guarantee rent for a potential tenant who struggles to pay a deposit.

 Note: Do you run a bed and breakfast service, provide meals or cleaning services for guests?
 If so, other taxes may be due.
 You should contact HM Revenue and Customs for further information.